mishael-o/Dapper.SimpleSqlBuilder/docs/github-pages/docs/advanced-features/reusing-parameters.md

 # Reusing Parameters

 The library supports reusing the same parameter name for parameters with the same value, type, and properties.
-This is turned off by default, however can be enabled globally via the [`builder settings`](../configuration/builder-settings.md) or [`builder options`](../configuration/dependency-injection.md#configuring-simple-builder-options) (when using dependency injection).
-This can also configured per simple builder instance.
+This is turned off by default, however can be enabled globally via the [Builder Settings](../configuration/builder-settings.md) or [Builder Options](../configuration/dependency-injection.md#configuring-builder-options) (when using [dependency injection](../configuration/dependency-injection.md)).
+This can also configured per builder instance.

 > [!NOTE]
 > Parameter reuse does not apply to `null` values.